CZ-NIC/knot-resolver/doc/dev/config-lua-performance.rst

 Performance tuning should start with cache :ref:`cache_sizing` and :ref:`cache_persistence`.

-It is also recommended to run :ref:`systemd-multiple-instances` (even on a single machine!) because it allows to utilize multiple CPU threads and increases overall resiliency.
+It is also recommended to run multiple workers (even on a single machine!) because it allows to utilize multiple CPU threads and increases overall resiliency.